mburtless/gloo-mesh/docs/content/reference/cli/meshctl_cluster_register_enterprise.md

       --relay-server-insecure                  Communicate with the relay server over an insecure connection.
       --root-ca-secret-name string             Secret name for the root CA for communication with relay server.
       --root-ca-secret-namespace string        Secret namespace for the root CA for communication with relay server.
+      --skip-checks                            If true, skip the agent pre-install checks.
       --token-secret-key string                Secret data entry key for the bootstrap token. (default "token") --token-secret-name string               Secret name for the bootstrap token.
 This token will be used to bootstrap a client certificate from relay server.
 Not needed if you already have a client certificate.
       --token-secret-namespace string          Secret namespace for the bootstrap token.